 This survey will seek to provide some foundational benchmarks for your future year planning.

-An annual satisfaction survey should be designed to ask the same questions over time, to allow you to track progress of your key areas.
+An annual satisfaction survey should be designed to ask the same questions over time, to allow you to track the progress of your key areas.

 Ease of involvement